 The third concern of security folks is availability.
 If your flags are centrally managed, make sure the repository that holds them is available.
 Incorporate it into your disaster recovery and business continuity plans to the extent that's necessary for your business.
 Using hosted infrastructure, such as AWS, is a good first step in ensuring maximum uptime and a secure infrastructure.
 Regardless of where you store feature flags, make sure you have a good backup plan if your feature flag repository were to become unavailable for some reason.
 Your plan could be as simple as creating a default view.
 Or maybe you have default functionality that all will get if the feature flag isn't turned on or is missing.
 It could also be more complex, such as a backup system or file-based feature flag configuration that you fall back on.
 Do what makes sense for your business.

 Confident Feature Flag Delivery

 When that phone call from your application security team comes, you have two possible responses.
 First, you can tell them that you encrypt the data in transit.
 The application uses digital signatures to ensure the identity of the feature flag repository and the integrity of the flags themselves.
 Centrally managed feature flags allow you to know exactly who has access to the feature flags in every environment and when they last changed them.
 The flag repository is hosted on AWS, taking care of high availability and disaster recovery.
 Your team follows good secure coding practices to protect the flags in the client code.
-Second, you can tell them that you use Rollout.
+Second, you can tell them that you use CloudBees Feature Management.
 Either way, you're now equipped to respond with confidence that your feature flag-enabled application is secure.

 Stay up to date